 The bottom-end plan kicks things off with 1GB, moving up to 2.5GB, then 10GB for ten bucks extra.
 And 10GB will be more than enough for a great many people.
 Most phones have the ability to tell you how much mobile data you’re using, so take a look.
 You might be surprised how low it is.

 Are you after a properly large data limit – for stuff like mobile video streaming, for example? amaysim can help you with their higher tier plans that offer 20GB, 40GB, and 60GB data.
 With these plans, you won’t have to worry about calls at all and have enough data to support your usage.
 For ten dollars a week, that’s a damn good deal.

-That leaves us with three plans with unlimited national calls, text and MMS.
 But before you start directly comparing prices with amaysim, keep in mind that with a Woolworths Rewards card membership (which is free to sign up for, and also gives you bonuses when shopping at their supermarkets) you get a discount.

 The clincher?
 Woolworths Mobile uses the Telstra network, one of the few third-party prepaid providers that can boast access to what is arguably the best mobile network in the country.

 amaysim comes with a long history as one of the most trusted mobile brands in